kirchner/elm-pat/README.md

 The module `Tools.Common` provides helper view functions for often used input elements.

-Now you have to extend the `Tool` type in `Editor` add the tool to `allTools`.
+Now you have to extend the `Tool` type in `Editor` and add the tool to `allTools`.
 The compiler errors should then guide you through the remaining necessary changes.